ddd-ruby/ddd-ruby-hugo/content/libraries/index.md

 - <a href="https://ddd-ruby.github.io/api_view/" target="_blank">ApiView</a>
 Another lightweight dependency-free objects serializer.
 Its `DSL` is less involved, because its main focus is performance.

 `ApiView` is currently the fastest known Ruby-based object serializer.
-If you are generating huge JSON payloads in your Ruby application, it will bring you 5-10X fold performance improvements, as demonstrated in our [Serializers performance benchmark](https://github.com/ddd-ruby/json_serialization_benchmark).
+If you are generating huge JSON payloads in your Ruby application, it will bring you 5-10X fold performance improvements, as demonstrated in our <a href="https://github.com/ddd-ruby/json_serialization_benchmark" target="_blank">Serializers performance benchmark</a>.

 ## Values - Values is a tiny library for creating value objects in ruby.